-This training reviews the need for approaches to remove and sequester carbon from the atmosphere, the role trees and forests can play, and the other benefits that those solutions provide as part of CCL's policy agenda.
+This advanced training reviews the need for approaches to remove and sequester carbon from the air, the role trees and forests can play, and the other benefits that those solutions provide as part of CCL's policy agenda.
 Please also see our Introductory Training on this topic.

 Background on the need for carbon sequestration

-We can think of Earth’s atmosphere as a bathtub, and greenhouse gasses are equivalent to the water filling the tub.
+We can think of Earth’s atmosphere like a bathtub, and greenhouse gases are equivalent to the water filling the tub.
 The tub is already overflowing and beginning to cause increasing damage to the floor and the rest of the bathroom as the water spreads, like the worsening extreme weather damages resulting from Earth’s rapidly changing climate.

 To limit the damage, there are two main categories of solutions.
 First, we need to rapidly turn down (and eventually turn all the way off) the faucet.
-That will mainly involve phasing out the burning of fossil fuels by building a clean energy economy.
+That will mainly involve phasing out the emissions from fossil fuels by building a clean energy economy.
 Second, we need to drain water from the bathtub.
-That’s where carbon removal and sequestration in natural and technological “sinks” comes in.
+That’s where removing carbon from the atmosphere and sequestering it in natural and artificial technological “sinks” comes in.
 Trees and forests are a key example of natural carbon removal and sequestration:

 It’s also critical to understand that many climate advocates are wary that carbon sequestration efforts will distract from measures to reduce emissions, or that carbon polluters will use them as an excuse to continue burning fossil fuels.
 The latest Intergovernmental Panel on Climate Change (IPCC) report was very clear that carbon removal and sequestration measures “cannot compensate for delayed emissions reductions.”
 Meeting the Paris targets will require both maximal emissions reductions and maximal carbon removal and sequestration efforts.